 Lecture, discussion, and project-based class in which the process and fundamentals of Scenic Design for theatrical production will be explored.
 Focus will be given to Theatrical Form and how it is used by the designer to enhance the theatrical production.
+Recommended: TA 147 Introduction to Theater

-TA 247 Make Up
+TA 247 MAKE UP